phpbb/documentation/development/start/install.rst

 1. Quick install
 ================

-If you have basic knowledge of using FTP and are sure your hosting service or server will run phpBB3 you can use these steps to quickly get started.
+If you have basic knowledge of using FTP and are sure your hosting service or server will run phpBB you can use these steps to quickly get started.
 For a more detailed explanation you should skip this and go to `2.
 Requirements`_ below.

-Decompress the phpBB3 archive to a local directory on your system.
+Decompress the phpBB archive to a local directory on your system.
 Upload all the files contained in this archive (retaining the directory structure) to a web accessible directory on your server or hosting account.
 Change the permissions on config.php to be writable by all (``666`` or ``-rw-rw-rw-`` within your FTP Client) Change the permissions on the following directories to be writable by all (``777`` or ``-rwxrwxrwx`` within your FTP Client):
 ``store/``, ``cache/``, ``files/`` and ``images/avatars/upload/``.
-Point your web browser to the location where you uploaded the phpBB3 files with the addition of ``install/app.php`` or simply ``install/``, e.g. ``http://www.example.com/phpBB3/install/app.php``, ``http://www.example.com/forum/install/``.
+Point your web browser to the location where you uploaded the phpBB files with the addition of ``install/app.php`` or simply ``install/``, e.g. ``http://www.example.com/phpBB/install/app.php``, ``http://www.example.com/forum/install/``.
 Click the **INSTALL** tab, follow the steps and fill out all the requested information.
-Change the permissions on config.php to be writable only by yourself (``644`` or ``-rw-r--r--`` within your FTP Client) phpBB3 should now be available, please **MAKE SURE** you read at least `6.
+Change the permissions on config.php to be writable only by yourself (``644`` or ``-rw-r--r--`` within your FTP Client) phpBB should now be available, please **MAKE SURE** you read at least `6.
 Conversion from phpBB 2.0.x to phpBB 3.2.x`_ below for important, security related post-installation instructions, and also take note of `7.
 Important (security related) post-Install tasks for all installation methods`_ regarding anti-spam measures.
 If you experienced problems or do not know how to proceed with any of the steps above please read the rest of this document.

 2. Requirements
 ===============

-phpBB 3.2.x has a few requirements which must be met before you are able to install and use it.
+phpBB has a few requirements which must be met before you are able to install and use it.

 A webserver or web hosting account running on any major Operating System with support for PHP A SQL database system, **one of**: